QGreenland-Net/ogdc-helm/README.md

 ## Troubleshooting

-List services in the `argo-helm` namespace:
+If something is not working as expect, start by listing services in the `argo-helm` namespace and confirming that `minio`, `argo-workflows-server` and `dataone-gse` services are running (prefixed with the namespace):

+> [!TODO]
+> What is `dataone-gse`?
+Does the OGDC need it?

 ```
 $ kubectl get svc -n argo-helm